MuhabHariri/EViTiny/README.md

 ---

-## 📦 Key Features
+## 📦 Features & Configuration

 Interactive training prompts & clear augmentation config

+- ✅ Multi-GPU distributed training
 - ✅ Interactive Training Setup — When you start training, the script prompts for:

--- Training data path
+  - Training data path

--- Validation data path
+  - Validation data path

--- Number of classes
+  - Number of classes

--- Number of epochs
+  - Number of epochs

-- ✅ Augmentations at a Glance — All data augmentation techniques and their parameters are defined in src/augmentations.py
+- ✅ All data augmentation techniques and their parameters are defined in src/augmentations.py

-- ✅ Multi-GPU distributed training

 ---